R1 gauge – Remote crackmeter

 Classic flat fixing

-To fix the gauge, drill the holes, screw in the grub screws, add a nut to the longer grub screw and screw the joint with lugs onto the shorter screw.
+To fix the gauge, drill the holes, screw in the grub screws, add a nut to the longer grub screw, and screw the joint with lugs onto the shorter screw.

 Mounting the remote crackmeter